Other Private Student Loan Lenders

 • Via Email (if this is available)

-• Make sure to keep a copy of your letter for your own records.
+• Make sure to keep a copy of your letter for your own records. (*TIP: make sure to put your name and your account number on each page you submit).

 • If you don’t receive a response from your servicer in 30 days, you should file a complaint with the Consumer Financial Protection Bureau (CFPB) here, which is a federal agency tasked with supervising certain financial institutions and enforcing consumer rights.
 The CFPB requires the companies it supervises to respond in writing to consumer complaints.
 Although there is no guarantee that your complaint will lead to the result you want, your complaints help the CFPB to understand and prioritize the problems that student loan borrowers are facing and helps its mission to protect consumers from unfair and unlawful treatment.

 • Similarly, you should submit a complaint to the CFPB if your servicer tells you that you do not have a right to challenge your private student loans.
+Also, please email us at info@ppsl.org with a copy your denial letter.

 For updates and more information about private student loan relief as it becomes available, please provide the information below:

-PPSL can’t offer individualized advice on how to fill out Navient’s school misconduct applications.
+PPSL can’t offer individualized advice on how to fill out school misconduct applications.
 Nor can we answer individual questions regarding technical issues or problems encountered while attempting to submit.
 You can search for organizations offering free legal assistance on student loan issues through the Legal Services Corporation website.
 To search for a private lawyer to help with your student loan issue, you can visit the National Association of Consumer Advocate’s website.